 One of the most transformational technologies in fleet management has been GPS tracking.
 For a fleet manager or dispatcher to know the precise location of each vehicle in the fleet is incredibly valuable – for example to better optimize routes, saving fuel and time – and of course it has been a boon for driver navigation too.

 These GPS-based telematics systems have become expected (and in some situations, government mandated), especially in light of today’s ‘same day delivery’ commercial world.
 But the benefits extend beyond courier services.
-A dash cam that combines GPS with on-board 4G support makes an ideal choice for taxi and other transportation companies, providing managers with huge business benefits from minimal hardware investment.
+An AI video telematics device that combines GPS with on-board 4G support makes an ideal choice for taxi and other transportation companies, providing managers with huge business benefits from minimal hardware investment.

 De-Complicating Compliance